mvaganov/CmdLineAsteroids/notes.md

 ### voice
 Another invisible wizard problem, and one of my motivations for making this tutorial, is the rapid replacement of programmers with machine intelligence tools.
-Even if machines generate code, they lack still need humans to ground algorithms in reality, to solve real problems.
+Even if machines generate code, they still need humans to ground algorithms in reality, to solve real problems.

 Simulations created by humans will help ground algorithms in reality.
 Simulations are predictive models that software can access.
 These help train better machine intelligence, and augment toolchains at runtime.
 Learning how to build simulations yourself, in a mostly agnostic tech stack like the command line, is a powerful skill.
 Having it will make you useful to AI in the future.